-For those visiting Atlanta, our animal-focused attractions are a must do.
-Zoo Atlanta is open for outdoor exploration with limited entry and ticketed spacing throughout the zoo.
+For people who are visiting Atlanta, our animal-focused attractions are a must-do.
+Zoo Atlanta is the perfect spot for outdoor exploration.
 The African Savanna habitat is beautiful with elephants, giraffes, lions, ostriches, and meerkats surrounding several interconnected watering holes.

-The Savanna space opened in summer 2019 and more than tripled the space that the zoo’s elephants have to roam.
+The Savanna space opened a few years ago and more than tripled the space that the zoo’s elephants have to roam.
 Be sure to buy your tickets ahead of time.
-Zoo Atlanta has frequently sold out since it’s a popular outdoor-only experience.
+Zoo Atlanta frequently sells out since it’s a popular outdoor-only experience.

 18. Stop and smell the orchids at the Atlanta Botanical Garden

 The Atlanta Botanical Garden is one of the most creative and unique botanical gardens in the country.
 During Orchid Daze in February, the garden’s Fuqua Orchid Center is home to an annual exhibition with thousands of fragrant orchids in bloom.
-The garden will also host outdoor children’s activities, including Garden Grooves (song and dance parties) as well as storybook time.
+The garden also hosts outdoor children’s activities on designated days.

-Another idea – take a quick day trip and head to Lake Lanier Island or Callaway Gardens.
+Another fun outdoor idea: take a quick day trip and head to Lake Lanier Island or Callaway Gardens.

-At the end of 2020, the Georgia Aquarium opened its largest expansion, a new shark gallery called Sharks!
+Have you seen the newest addition to the Georgia Aquarium?
+It’s a new shark gallery called Sharks!
 Predator of the Deep.

 In one of the largest and most dynamic shark exhibits in North America, guests can gain a deeper appreciation for the important role that sharks play in the ocean.
-The saltwater gallery features floor-to-ceiling glass windows plus includes interactive stations and a shark cage dive area.
-The new shark gallery is definitely going to be one of the best things to do in Atlanta in 2021, so don’t miss this one!
+The saltwater gallery features floor-to-ceiling glass windows plus interactive stations and a shark cage dive area.

 20. Unlock your inner artist with a painting party